TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

 and the inverse function $f^{-1}(\cdot)$ is also differentiable.

+MAYBE ADD A GRID SPACE WITH THE Diffeormorphism

 Explain what diffeomorphism is, add a graphical model explaining my dynamical systems evolution in latent space vs observation space